Overview (latest)

 In this specification, the ETag

-value is independent of its serialization format (JSON/XML).
+value is independent of its resource serialization format (JSON/XML).
 This differs from standard HTTP behavior, where an ETag

 typically identifies a specific representation of a resource - see RFC 9110.
+Therefore, the ETag

 The ETag